HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

     This command produces an XML output file of the base portal on the source system.
 It can be found on the source system and is copied here: [ExportRelease.xml](./ExportRelease.xml){target="_blank"}.
 Name the output file `baseVPExportRelease.xml.out`.

-6. Export your virtual portals using the following command for the first virtual portal on the source system: As an example, the result file could be called `vp1Export.xml`.
+6. Export your virtual portals using the following command for the first virtual portal on the source system.
+For example, the result file could be called `vp1Export.xml`.

     ```
     dxclient xmlaccess -xmlFile ExportUniqueRelease.xml -xmlConfigPath /wps/config/vp1